jonaaix/eloquent-translatable/README.md

 ## Contributing

 Contributions are welcome!
-Please see the [contributing guide](https://github.com/jonaaix/eloquent-translatable/blob/main/.github/CONTRIBUTING.md) for more details.

 ## License

 The MIT License (MIT).
-Please see [License File](LICENSE.md) for more information.
+Please see [License File](LICENSE) for more information.